Rachel Sees Snail Shoes

 • POLITICAL- Making your own shoes is a challenge to consumption-as-usual.
 Living a life where one has a closet full of shoes and no idea how they are built is a bit depressing, not to mention exploitive.
 Shoes take a lot of steps to make, and nearly all use adhesives applied by human hands.
 The assumption that people across the globe are content doing this everyday for little pay is unfair.
 I believe that taking the time to value this humble work is a step in the right direction.

-• MENTAL - What I love about shoemaking is that you can be wildly creative, but you most hold tight to the dictates of fit and ergonomics.
-And you have to make 2 objects that are symmetrical!
+• MENTAL - What I love about shoemaking is that you can be wildly creative, but you must stick to the dictates of fit and ergonomics.
+At the same time, you have to make 2 objects that are symmetrical, not identical.
 Using your right and left brain at the same time is a fun challenge.

 Rachel_036.jpg